ghiscoding/slickgrid-universal-wiki/Migration-for-Angular-Aurelia-Slickgrid.md

 - Grid Height/Width should now be passed through the Grid Options `this.gridOptions = { gridHeight: 500, gridWidth: 600 }`
 - `ExcelExportService` is now an opt-in package [@slickgrid-universal/excel-export](https://github.com/ghiscoding/slickgrid-universal/tree/master/packages/excel-export)
 - `ExportService` was renamed to `FileExportService` and is now an opt-in package [@slickgrid-universal/file-export](https://github.com/ghiscoding/slickgrid-universal/tree/master/packages/file-export)
+- `columnDefinitions` is no longer a valid property of `BackendServiceOption` which means that you cannot use it anymore with OData/GraphQL.
+This is no longer necessary since the Services can get the columns definition right from the grid object.

 ### Backend Service API
 Note that the `BackendServiceApi` is no longer exposed in the `{Angular|Aurelia}GridInstance`, so if you wish to reference it (for example when you want to use it with an external export button), then create a reference while instantiating it.